shiroyasha9/twitter-cards-lazy-load/README.md

 # Twitter Like Cards using Lazy Load

 Twitter like cards using Lazy Load and Pagination, built for technical round.
+The UI is inspired by Google Keep's material UI, and is designed in such a way that it will look good in both light and dark themes.

 ## Live Demo